Background & Purpose

 When students wrap up a unit, they will demonstrate their mastery of the objectives through summative assessments.

-- Summative assessments vary by discipline and by skills asked to demonstrate; rather than a formative task that monitors learning or informs teaching (or reteaching), a summative assessment evaluates student learning to determine the extent to which students have met the learning objectives.
-Examples include but are not limited to projects that build over time, portfolios, podcasts, essays or research papers, performance tasks, end of unit or term projects or tests.
+- Summative assessments vary by discipline and by skills asked to demonstrate.
+The summative assessment evaluates student learning to determine the extent to which students have met the learning objectives.
+Examples include projects that build over time, portfolios, podcasts, essays or research papers, performance tasks, end of unit projects or tests.

 Revisable vs. Non-revisable

-A goal of equitable grading is to allow students to continue to master learning objectives over the course of the semester.
+A goal of equitable grading is to allow students to continue to master learning objectives.
 Revisions or retakes allow students to revisit their learning and work towards mastery if they do not demonstrate proficiency on the first attempt.

-We have allowed a portion of work to remain non-revisable, and set a threshold score of 85% for revisability, in order to reduce pressure on students to achieve perfection on every assignment and to ensure they have time to focus on new learning.
+We allow a portion of work to remain non-revisable, in order to reduce pressure on students to achieve perfection on every assignment and to ensure they have time to focus on new learning across their classes.

 Due Dates & Flexible Submissions

 In order to strike a balance between flexibility and accountability, the flexible submission policy provides students the opportunity to request two additional calendar days to submit out-of-class work without penalty.
+Students can make two flexible submission requests per class in each semester.
 Work submitted after two calendar days will be docked 10% per day late, up to 50%.

 Students are always expected to complete in-class assessments (exams, timed writing, etc.) during class time on the day assigned.